 The program has no file description.
 The program is not visible.
-The program can be removed using the control panel Add\Remove programs applet.
+The program can be removed using the Control Panel's Add\Remove programs applet.
 Pythonw.exe is not a Windows system file.
-The application listens for or sends data on open ports to a LAN or the Internet.

 In the event of any problems with pythonw.exe, you might want to do the following:

 Important: Some malware camouflages itself as pythonw.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the pythonw.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.